mk12/sicp/notes/text.md

 - Idioms form "an arsenal of standard program structures of whose correctness we have become sure" (xiv).
 - Algorithms are programs that perform a precise mathematical function (optimized for execution time and data storage).

-> Lisp is for building organisms -- imposing, breathtaking, dynamic structures built by squads fitting fluctuating myriads of simpler organisms into place. (xvii)
+> Lisp is for building organisms---imposing, breathtaking, dynamic structures built by squads fitting fluctuating myriads of simpler organisms into place. (xvii)

 > It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures. (xvii)